 His feature documentary release, Radicalized (2016) has been called the definitive voice-of-a-generation millennial protest film.
 His videography and written work for LA Yoga Magazine over the last decade have established his voice in the devotional realms.
 His social justice work on housing and police violence in Los Angeles has been his focus since 2005.

 Initially making a splash as a singer/songwriter in bands in the 80’s New York club scene, there he received an unconventional education under the tutelage of established writers, filmmakers and artists.

-He has appeared in numerous television shows and films including Jodi Foster’s Home for the Holidays, The Cosby Show and Fame in addition to John Milieus’ epic feature Red Dawn.
+His major label releases include The Pedantiks (Elektra) and Louie Says (RCA) featured in films and TV.
+He’s appeared in television shows and films including Jodi Foster’s Home for the Holidays and John Milieus’ Red Dawn.

 As a journalist, his ability to access subjects and deliver stories has garnered credibility, enabling his transition to director with original series, On Skid Row (Reason Pictures) and Scenes From The New Revolution (Participant Media).

 His recent immigration work was recently awarded for “At The Border”.
 It includes a long form written story, video and photo gallery combined to achieve the deep narrative that has become his signature.

 First place, “Immigration Reporting,” Los Angeles Press Club’s 2022 SoCal Journalism Awards.